 Figuring out who is black in Brazil can be tough, and a so-called "black community" doesn't exist.
 Brazilians self-identify.
 A light-skinned person may choose to seen as black, but others judge, too.

 At the University of Brasilia, identical twins applied for admission under an affirmative-action program.
 Only one was judged to be black.

 "There is no sense here of anyone belonging to the black community," said Larkin Nascimento, who is white, was born in the United States but has lived in Brazil for more than 30 years.
 "Here you have a person who is black that yearns to be white and does everything in life that they possibly can to be considered white."

 Until the abolition of slavery, perhaps 80 percent of Brazil was black.
 That was followed by a government whitening policy until the middle of the 20th century, when Europeans, Japanese and other non-Africans were recruited to dilute the African dominance.

 The Brazilian government in a household survey several decades ago asked people to describe their color.
-It came up with about 150 descriptions.
-Some of those, translated into English by the website Africa Is A Country, include snowy white, pinkish white, black-brown, reddish, chestnut, half-black, toasted, wheat, murky, singed.
+It came up with about 150 descriptions: snowy white, pinkish white, black-brown, reddish, chestnut, half-black, toasted, wheat, murky, singed.